jameshughes89/cs102/src/site/asn1.rst

 Some hints
 ^^^^^^^^^^^

-* Work on one function at a time.
+* Work on one method at a time.
-* Get each function *working perfectly* before you go on to the next one.
+* Get each method *working perfectly* before you go on to the next one.
-* *Test* each function as you write it.
+* *Test* each method as you write it.
-    * This is a really nice thing about programming: you can call your functions and see what result gets returned.
+    * This is a really nice thing about programming; you can call your methods and see what result gets returned.
 Does it seem correct?
+    * Mentally test before you even write --- what does this method do?
+What problem is it solving?
 * If you need help, **ask**!
 Drop by my office hours.

 Some marking details